|Summer is here! And I am now a proud member of Project Rushmore NYC,

-BOYS IN THE BACKROOM will be done in 2013, come hell or high water, with me playing the damaged Reba in my adaptation of Le Wilhelm's haunting play.
+BOYS IN THE BACKROOM will also be done in fall 2013, come hell or high water, with me playing the damaged Reba in my adaptation of Le Wilhelm's haunting play.

 This past spring, appeared with Rutherford, NJ's 12 Miles West in THE CLEAN HOUSE, in the leading role of Lane.
 Directed by Robert Cox, the company's Artistic Director, with an amazing cast!
 A wonderful story of laughter and the power of unselfish love.
 Review said I let the audience "see the hurt underneath her cold exterior without ever hitting a false note; her final scenes...were played so tenderly that your heart broke."
 Meanwhile, I'm a rocker chick for the first time since high school, vocalist with a classic rock band.
 I'm the new kid, added to a band which had a long history in Queens but disbanded, and has now reunited.
 First gig in May was very well received, more to come.
 I also sang in the feature film "Snow," directed by Saba, and had a blast backing up our lead singer at Madison Square Garden, courtesy of green screen.